videoDAC/livepeer-broadcaster/README.md

 ```
 _Note: this command is technically equivalent to running the same command without `-rtmpAddr` or `-httpAddr` flags, as these are the default options.
 They are explicitly included here for illustrative purposes only._

-`simple-streaming-server` will _only allow content to be published and consumed on the hosted server itself_:
+Livepeer Broadcaster will _only allow content to be published and consumed on the hosted server itself_:

 |        | publish | consume |
 |--------|:-------:|:-------:|